chrismccolgan/Chapter10/README.md

 # Chapter10

-Practice with useEffect and debounce
+React practice with useEffect, debounce, and useReducer